Last Updated: June 27, 2023

 6. Can I invite multiple accountants to one CoinTracker account?

-7. What happens if a client jumps from having 80 transactions to 120 in the middle of the year?
-Would I simply pay the difference in price between the two plans?
+7. What happens if a client jumps from having 100 transactions to 1,000 in the middle of the year?

 8. I have more questions.
 How can I contact you??

 CoinTracker integrates with 300+ cryptocurrency exchanges, 3,000+ blockchains, and makes bitcoin tax calculations and portfolio tracking simple.